SirEOF/python-ssh-backdoor-/README.md

 ./sshbackdoor.py
 ```
 ##but its shit
-yes I made this 2yrs ago and I had it on my old hard drive so I thought I'd just upload it here, I assumed someone could maybe make use of it and could even use it as a base to start a project.
+yes I made this 2yrs ago and I had it on my old hard drive so I thought I'd just upload it here, I assumed someone could maybe make use of it and could even improve it.

-This can probably still be found on pastebin when I uploaded 2yrs ago but who cares.
+This can also be found on pastebin somewhere when I uploaded it 2yrs ago.